nicolashery/mac-dev-setup/README.md

 I'll let you refer to MongoDB's [Getting Started](http://docs.mongodb.org/manual/tutorial/getting-started/) guide for more!

 ### Add to touchd plist
-If you would like your mac to have mongo when it starts do the following also: https://alicoding.com/how-to-start-mongodb-automatically-when-starting-your-mac-os-x/
+If you would like your mac to have mongo(and pointing to your own dbpath) when it starts. do the following also: https://alicoding.com/how-to-start-mongodb-automatically-when-starting-your-mac-os-x/